 Breast examinations include a mammogram, breast health counseling and a breast health exam performed by a nurse.
 No physician referral is needed for an annual screening mammogram, and the procedure is covered by virtually all insurance companies.
 For more information or to schedule an appointment, call (865) 331-1624.

-Thompson’s multidisciplinary chest conferences and clinic and multidisciplinary breast conferences and clinics bring together physicians including a medical oncologist, radiation oncologist, surgeon, radiologist and pathologist and other clinicians including a licensed clinical social worker, nutritionist, genetics counselor and clinical trial nurse to review each patient’s case.
+Thompson’s multidisciplinary breast and chest clinics bring together medical oncologists, radiation oncologists, surgeons, radiologists, pathologists. licensed clinical social workers, nutritionists, genetics counselors and clinical trial nurses to review each patient’s case.

-Our multidisciplinary coordinator is an oncology-certified nurse who will coordinate the appointment for you.
-In just one afternoon the diagnosis is confirmed and the patients are then seen by the team of cancer specialists to privately and individually discuss treatment choices.
-For additional information about the multidisciplinary chest or breast clinics and conferences, please call (865) 331-2797 or 1-800-559-5583 and speak with our multidisciplinary coordinator.
+Each clinic is coordinated by a patient navigator, who is an oncology-certified nurse and serves as your advocate throughout your diagnosis treatment process.
+During clinic, diagnosis is confirmed and the patients are seen by the team of cancer specialists to discuss treatment choices.
+For additional information about the multidisciplinary breast and chest clinics, please click here, and call (865) 331-2797 or 1-800-559-5583 to speak with our multidisciplinary coordinator.

 A PET scan reveals changes in the body’s metabolism, so it can find cancer before it has grown enough to be detected by other types of scans.
 PET can determine if a tumor is malignant or benign, and the stage of lung, colorectal, head and neck and breast cancer, lymphoma, melanoma and many other cancers.
 Frequently a PET scan can eliminate the need for a biopsy or other diagnostic surgery.
 A single whole-body PET scan can reveal the original site or sites of the cancer and any places to which it has spread.